Naqib Ahmed Chowdhury

-Naqib Ahmed Chowdhury is a Major General of Bangladesh Army & General officer commanding (GOC) of 19th Infantry division.
+Naqib Ahmed Chowdhury is a retired Major General of Bangladesh Army.
+He served as General officer commanding (GOC) of 19th Infantry division.
 Prior to join here, he was Military Secretary to Prime Minister of Bangladesh, Sheikh Hasina from Dec 2019 to March 2022.

 Career

 Chowdhury is a former College Secretary of National Defence College.

-Chowdhury was the commander of Bangladesh Army in the Banderban region in 2015.
+Chowdhury was the commander of infantry brigade in the Bandarban region in 2015.
 He inaugurated a school by the JAAGO Foundation along with Superintendent of Police of Bandarban District Devdas Bhattacharya and Bohmong king U Chaw Prue Choudhury.
 He is a director of Trust Bank.